twitter-together/action/docs/01-create-twitter-app.md

 This app will be used to create tweets that have previously been reviewed and accepted on our GitHub repository.
 It allows everyone to submit a tweet draft that we can discuss prior publishing.

+### Set app permissions

+When you have created your app, open `app settings` and set app permissions to "Read & Write".

 ## Save credentials

 "read and write" permissions are required.
 If you change the permission you must re-generate tokens for the change to take effect